 deselect highlighted Cues.

-The button can also be used to quickly select all Cues.
+The 'SELECT ALL' button can also be used to quickly select all Cues.

 - When a single Cue is selected, Cue parameters change to match the color of the Cues and when